horihori2013/BS-Browser/README.md

 ### Getting the source-code and environment

-To build Kiwi Browser you can directly clone the repository, as we have packed all dependencies already:
+To build BS Browser you can directly clone the repository, as we have packed all dependencies already:

 In ~ (your home directory) run: